Nikita-B05/CSC207-Group230/README.md

 - Reviewers may request changes or tests.
 Address these promptly.

 **4. Merge Protocols**:
-- Approved PRs will be merged by a maintainer.
+- Approved pull requests will be merged by a maintainer.
 Contributors should not self-merge.

 ---